-But the former Prime leader had been prepared for such challenges and, whilst he was more than willing to take over the command post by force if he had to, he would much rather that the Autobots submitted themselves to his leadership willingly, just as he knew Optimus would.
+But the former Prime leader had been prepared for such challenges and, whilst he was more than willing to take over the command post by force if necessary, he would much rather that the Autobots submitted themselves to his leadership voluntarily, just as he knew Optimus would.
 "You will find it under section four; sub-section twelve of the Governance Ruling Agreement – which allows me, as the head of the Neutral faction, and co-signatory of the Agreement, to enforce whatever measures I have deemed necessary, and with full approval of the Cybertronian High Council, should an Alliance outpost, or the leadership thereof, become irreconcilably compromised."

 "Compromised?
 What – what's been compromised, exactly?"
 Blades demanded as he, along with his fellow Autobots, attempted to make sense out of what was happening.

 Again, Sentinel had a ready response.
-"Your former leader, Optimus Prime, has violated one of the most basic tenets of the mantle of Autobot leadership, and has dishonored our joint agreement, when he not only failed to carry out a critical directive from the Cybertronian High Council, but then deliberately ignored their wisdom by issuing a counter-order to cease the search and apprehension of all Decepticons.
+"Your former leader, Optimus Prime, has violated one of the most basic tenets of the mantle of Autobot leadership, and has dishonored our joint agreement, when he not only failed to carry out a critical directive from the Cybertronian High Council, but then deliberately ignored their wisdom and authority by issuing a counter-order to cease the search and apprehension of all Decepticons.
 In addition to this, he has since refused to rescind that order."